moorepants/eme185/content/pages/reports.rst

    what a particular part looks like, etc., then the layout is adequate.
 Bill of Materials
-   The Bill of Materials or Parts List is a tabular list of all of the parts, components, sub-assemblies, etc. that constitute the design.
+   The Bill of Materials or Parts List is a tabular list of all of the parts, components, sub-assemblies, etc. that are needed to manufacture and/or test your design.
 Both manufactured items and purchased items are included.
-The list should include part numbers, part names, number required, material, whether purchased or fabricated, and if purchased, the name and part number of the supplier.
+The list should include part numbers, part names, number required, material, whether purchased or fabricated, and if purchased, the name and part number of the supplier with associated costs.
 The Bill of Materials is used for such aspects as: insuring that all parts are on hand when production begins, to ensure that detailed drawings are prepared for all components, for planning of the manufacturing process, etc.

 Report #4: Final Design [Due: June 3, 2016]
 ========================================================